 The country-wide Bloody Mary Festival makes its Milwaukee debut at Fiserv Forum this year, promising “tastes of all participating bloody marys, local food and beverage samples, temp tattoos, and more!”
 Find out who/what will be crowned the Best Bloody Mary in Milwaukee.

 Garlic Fest @ Braise

-Summer in Milwaukee is a lot of things, but pleasant-smelling it isn’t, what with all the sweat and garbage cans teeming with plastic Miller Lite cups.
-Add to that stinky list Braise’s annual Garlic Fest, which returns for its sixth year in 2017.
+Braise’s delightfully stinky Garlic Fest returns for its eighth year in 2019.
 Enjoy garlic-rific food from a host of Walker’s Point restaurants, garlic-themed games for kids, live music, beer, Bloody Marys, art, and complementary Altoids.
 (Not really on that last one, but c’mon, Braise, you should totally do that.)